-I've compared blade quality, features, safety, and cost
+We’ve compared features, ease of use and cost

-to give you my top recommendations.
+to give you our top recommendations.

-What Is The Best Jigsaw?
+What Is The Best Jigsaw Tool?

-More Detailed Jigsaw Reviews
+More Detailed Jigsaw Tool Reviews

-This professional jig saw has a variable speed dial allows you to easily change the speed for different materials.
+This professional jig saw has a variable speed dial that allows you to easily change the speed for different materials.
 It also has three orbital settings and a straight cut setting.
 The blades are easy to change with a push-in lock system.
 The LED job light creates an easy to follow cutting line and the dust nozzle keeps your work free from debris that could otherwise obscure your line.

 This product is suitable for use with Li-ion batteries which are powerful and quick to charge.
 The cordless operation makes this tool easy to use in even awkward situations and means there are no wires trailing around your work area.